sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 ```
 It:
 - consumes `__consumer_offsets`
-- map the content to the `BaseKey` case class
+- maps the content to the `BaseKey` case class
-- remove its own offsets to avoid an infinite loop
+- removes its own offsets to avoid an infinite loop
-- collect only the `OffsetKey`
+- collects only the `OffsetKey`
-- serializes to Json
+- serializes them to JSON

 (Kafka Streams really needs a Scala API with more functions, such as `collect` and smart types inferring).